rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - tuning your launch configuration,
 - reduce shared memory usage.

 I will only cover the first item in depth, as my experience with [launch_bounds](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) is limited, and I decided not to talk too much about shared memory in this blog.
-I still briefly mention it in the "[Kokkos specific] Don't use `Kokkos::MDRangePolicy`" section.
+I still briefly mention it in the "[Don't use `Kokkos::MDRangePolicy`](#kokkos-specific-dont-use-kokkosmdrangepolicy)" section.

 #### Why improving occupancy: latency hiding

 The reason why high occupancy is important is that is enables *"latency hiding"*.
 As explained in [Bob Crovella's 3rd lecture](https://www.youtube.com/watch?v=cXpTDKjjKZE&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj&index=3), having multiple active warps allows to not waste clock cycles:
 ![alt text](image-18.png)

-**Figure 9** Latency hiding, source: [Bob Crovella's 3rd lecture](https://www.youtube.com/watch?v=cXpTDKjjKZE&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj&index=3)
+**Figure 12** Latency hiding, source: [Bob Crovella's 3rd lecture](https://www.youtube.com/watch?v=cXpTDKjjKZE&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj&index=3).

 In this picture, we zoom into an SM for the execution of three instructions:

-- `I0`: Loading 'a[idx]' into register `R0`.
+- `I0`: Loading `a[idx]` into register `R0`.
-- `I1`: Loading 'b[idx]' into register `R1`.
+- `I1`: Loading `b[idx]` into register `R1`.
-- `I2`: Computing 'R0*R1' and storing the result into `R2`.
+- `I2`: Computing `R0*R1` and storing the result into `R2`.

-Note that the same logic is going on on all other SM's, and that registers `R0/1/2` correspond to different addresses on the SM's register file for each thread.
+**Note:** The same logic is going on on all other SM's, and that registers `R0/1/2` correspond to different addresses on the SM's register file for each thread.

 It is clear that `I0` and `I1` are independent i.e. `I1` can be scheduled without having to wait for `I0` to be finished.
 This enables what is called *Instruction Level Parallelism (ILP)*.
 Indeed, on clock cycle `C0`, `W0` issues `I0`.
 Then, while `I0` has started, on clock cycle `C1`, `W0` issues `I1`.
 Already some latency hiding is happening at the warp level; during `C1`, `I1` was issued while `I0` has made one clock cycle worth of progress.

 Then, `W0` cannot issue `I2` since this instructions depends on the result of the two previous instructions.
 They take 18 clock cycles to finish, and at clock cycle `C18`, `I2`is issued.
 This is quite a lot of latency.
-But at clock cycle `C2`, the *warp scheduler* moved onto the next warp `W1` to issue it's own `I0` and `I1`.
+But at clock cycle `C2`, the *warp scheduler* moved onto the next warp `W1` to issue `W1`'s`I0` and `I1`.
 Effectively, `W0`'s latency is hidden by the other warps, and this continues down to warp 8 so that no clock cycles are lost and each correspond to an issued instruction.
 Therefore, the more active warps you can fit in your SM, the longest latency you can hide.

 #### When to stop: just make sure your hardware is used

 In general, more occupancy is better and you should try to maximize it.
 But do not fall in the *occupancy trap*.
-Sometime, kernels run better at low occupancy; applying advice 1 i.e. using register storage to avoid thread-level redundant memory accesses will impact negatively occupancy but often improve performance.
+Sometime, kernels run better at low occupancy; applying advice 1 i.e. using register storage to avoid thread-level redundant memory accesses might impact negatively occupancy but often improve performance.
 Same story for shared memory usage.
 Lastly, having a high ILP often implies using more registers as results of the instructions must coexists in allocated registers.
 But this might not be an issue as latency is hidden anyway.
-Imagine figure 9 with:
+Imagine Figure 12 with:

 - `I0` an instruction that takes 18 cycles to complete (finishes at `C18`) followed by
 - `I1-I17`, 17 instructions that take each one cycle to complete (finishes at `C2-C18`), and,
 - the last instruction `I18`, issued at `C18` requiring the result of all of them.

 The SM would issue an instruction per clock cycle, not one cycle would be wasted and only one warp would suffice.
 That means you can get good hardware usage even at low occupancy.
 More so than occupancy, this should be your metric: **Tune occupancy to maximize your hardware's usage**.
 The best occupancy is the one that leads to the biggest global memory throughput / best achieved Flops.
-So, open up ncu, refer to the SOL section, and experiment !
+So, open up `ncu`, refer to the SOL section, and experiment !

 ### Profiler diagnosis
 Let's look at  [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep) that shows an horrendous occupancy (we will understand why and how to fix it later).
 The issue is striking in the SOL section:
 ![alt text](image-19.png)

-**Figure 10** SOL section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 13** SOL section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).

 Even though the there are a lot of threads, the hardware is barely used, and it is even hinted that there is an issue with latency.
 The warp state statistics says that we are mostly waiting on long scoreboard dependency.
 The occupancy section is clear:
 ![alt text](image-21.png)

-**Figure 11:** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 14:** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).

 The achieved occupancy is only of 12% !
-This is extremely low, and ncu predicts that we could get a 66% speedup by improving it.
-We will see that this prediction is accurate in section "Template away heavy branches".
+This is extremely low, and `ncu` predicts that we could get a 66% speedup by improving it.
+We will see that this prediction is accurate in the "[Template away heavy branches](#template-away-heavy-branches)" section.
 It also indicates that the limiting factor is the register usage.
 Indeed, let's look at the occupancy graphs:

 ![alt text](image-22.png)
-**Figure 12:** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).
+**Figure 15:** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-7.ncu-rep).

-These graphs provide a very accurate prediction of how would vary the occupancy of your kernel, if you manage to change the register count per threads, the block size and the shared memory usage.
+They provide a very accurate prediction of how would the occupancy of your kernel vary if you managed to change: -the register count per threads -the block size -the shared memory usage.
 The current state of the kernel is represented as dots on the line graphs.
 Note that these graphs are not the result of the kernel being instrumented, but solely from an occupancy calculation that can be done at compile time.
 We can see that we can barely improve the occupancy by changing the block size / shared memory usage, but if we are able to move the register usage to the left, we can expect significant progress.
-Now, let's see how to fix this type of issue.
+Now, let's see how to do this.

 ### How to reduce per-thread register usage
 #### Re-order operations ?
 In my limited experience, I have found no success in re-ordering operations within a kernel to optimize occupancy.
-In all the case that I saw, I was unable to be smarter than `nvcc` in my reordering and improve the original register usage of my kernel that it was already optimizing.
+In all the case that I saw, I was unable to be smarter than `nvcc` in my reordering.
+When you “manually” reorder source-level operations, most of the time `nvcc` will just re-schedule them back to an equivalent order it thinks is best.
+That’s why you usually don’t see improvements.
+My guess is that the compiler builds some sort of [direct acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) from the instruction dependancy, and solves a balance between ILP and register usage.
+But I might be very wrong !
 Instead, to get real gains the only options is to really change the operations you are doing.

 #### [Kokkos specific] Don't use `Kokkos::MDRangePolicy`
 I really love `Kokkos`, so I hate to write this but, as of now (september 2025), `Kokkos::MDRangePolicy` has a few issues that obliges me to advise you not to use it, namely:

 - excessive register usage, probably due to the internal tiling algorithm,
-- very questionable block size choice.
+- very questionable default block size choice.

 If these get eventually solved, or if an alternative is proposed, I will happily change this part of my blog.
 Let's look at [sample-6.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-6.cpp) that applies a blurring kernel to a 2D view: